WE KNOW HOW TO HELP ™

 THE LITIGATION TEAM (NATIONAL CONSORTIUM):

-All six firms on our litigation team are nationally recognized litigation firms that have built a reputation on their ability and willingness to litigate to verdict complex disputes against some of the world’s largest companies.
+All of the firms on the litigation team are nationally recognized litigation firms that have built a reputation on their ability and willingness to litigate to verdict complex disputes against some of the world’s largest companies.
 Large cases and powerful defendants are nothing new to us.
 We have fought and won cases against giants such as Big Tobacco, BP, Bayer, Merck, Bard and Dupont to name just a few.

-For 60 years, Greene, Ketchum, Farrell, Bailey & Tweel LLP has been committed to fighting for justice for their clients.
-With four partners, the firm operates as an elite litigation team.
-The firm is experienced in handling mass litigation (having filed and tried to verdict some of the first transvaginal mesh (TVM) cases in the country), pharmaceutical litigation, toxic tort litigation, product liability litigation and chemical spill litigation.
+For 70 years, Greene, Ketchum, Bailey & Tweel LLP has been committed to fighting for our clients.
+The firm operates as an elite litigation team handling personal injury cases involving medical malpractice, motor vehicle accidents, defective products, workplace injuries and premises liability.
+The firm’s experience handling mass litigation includes the national Transvaginal Mesh (TVM) cases, pharmaceutical litigation, toxic tort litigation, product liability litigation and chemical spill litigation.
 The firm also has experience handling litigation on behalf of public entities like the State of West Virginia.

 BARON & BUDD PC